beramaks/starting-new-project-css/README.md

     }

 ## Use CSS Variables
-They’re live, native and already well supported so I highly recomend start using them now! https://www.jonathan-harrell.com/unlocking-benefits-css-variables/
+They’re live, native and already well supported so I highly recommend start using them now! https://www.jonathan-harrell.com/unlocking-benefits-css-variables/

 ## Use BEM
 BEM turned out to be the best CSS methodology for any project, no matter small or big.
-Personally, I use simplified version, that covers the basics of BEM usage.
+Personally, I use the simplified version, that covers the basics of BEM usage.
 Follow this link for details https://ru.bem.info/methodology/quick-start/

 ## USE namespacing prefixes